Toucaan/toucaan.docs/blog/2023-07-15-meet-the-inch-css-utility-variable/index.md

 What about now?
 Has anything changed in 2023?

-# The Way of The Variables
+# The New Way of The CSS Variables

 Let's use one of the finest frontiers of modern-day css, [CSS Custom Properties or CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) to teach some standard units to the browser.